Total Hip Replacement

 After a hip replacement, are you able to ascend the stairs?

-After the procedure and throughout the first few stages of your recovery, you will require assistance going up or down stairs.
+After the total hip replacement operation and throughout the first few stages of your recovery, you will require assistance going up or down stairs.
 This might be in the shape of a cane or handrails on the staircase.
 Railings or bannisters on your stairwell should come standard on your property.

 After having a hip replacement, is it necessary to use a shower chair?

-If you've had a hip replacement, you should have someone assist you in washing and drying your feet since you can't bend your hips beyond a 90-degree angle.
+If you've had hip replacement surgery, you should have someone assist you in washing and drying your feet since you can't bend your hips beyond a 90-degree angle.
 For the first six weeks, you may only take a shower; no bathing is permitted.